 Linda Eggert is Research Coordinator for the Institute for Historical Justice and Reconciliation, and a doctoral candidate in political theory in the Department of Politics and International Relations at the University of Oxford, where her work focuses on the ethics of war and peace, rectificatory justice, and other issues in moral and political philosophy.
 Ms. Eggert is a Rotary scholar in peace building and conflict prevention/resolution.
 She has worked at the German Ethics Council in Berlin, the Coalition for the International Criminal Court in New York, and the Académie Diplomatique Internationale in Paris.

-Geordie Enoch is working towards a Bachelor Degree in Government with a citation in German at Harvard University.
+Geordie Enoch, working towards a Bachelor Degree in Government with a citation in German at Harvard University.
 Her academic interests include international relations and human rights studies, as well as psychology.
-Additionally, she will serve as captain of the Varsity Women’s Swimming and Diving Team next year.
+Additionally, she serves as captain of the Varsity Women’s Swimming and Diving Team

 Catherine Cissé van den Muijsenbergh served as Executive Director of the IHJR from 2008 to 2015.
 She is a Distinguished Advisor of the IHJR and expert in international criminal justice and human rights law.
 Ms. Cissvan den Muijsenbergh has served in various legal capacities at the International Criminal Tribunals for the Former Yugoslavia and for Rwanda, as well as the International Criminal Court and the African Union High Level Panel on Darfur.
 She has also worked for the Centre National pour la Recherche Scientifique in Paris and for the Commission of the European Union in Brussels.